alex-l-m/octahedral-embed/README.md

 ## Functionality

-`octahedral_embed` is intended to be used in place of RDKit's `EmbedMolecule`, solving two problems: that `EmbedMolecule` is not parametrized for metals and will often produce incorrect coordination geometry, and that when it does provide the right coordination, the isomer will be random rather than controlled. octahedral\_embed works by matching the input molecule to a template "core", containing the iridium and surrounding atoms, extracted from a crystal structure. octahedral\_embed provides control over the isomer through the "isomer" argument, by selecting a template with the right isomer.
+`octahedral_embed` is intended to be used in place of RDKit's `EmbedMolecule`, solving two problems: that `EmbedMolecule` is not parametrized for metals and will often produce incorrect coordination geometry, and that when it does provide the right coordination, the isomer will be random rather than controlled.
+`octahedral\_embed` works by matching the input molecule to a template "core", containing the iridium and surrounding atoms, extracted from a crystal structure.
+`octahedral\_embed` provides control over the isomer through the `isomer` argument, by selecting a template with the right isomer.

 Currently, octahedral\_embed works for NC ligands, generating in the fac or mer isomers.